 Of course, six figures of cash is tough to come by, and won’t be a feasible option for many parents.
 But the point isn’t how much you put in; the point is it’s incredibly valuable to start with whatever lump sum you can afford.

-To make your own calculations, log into Wealthfront and let Path estimate the future costs of a particular college, predict financial aid, and create realistic savings goals.
+To make your own calculations, log into Wealthfront and use our automated financial planning to estimate the future costs of a particular college, predict financial aid, and create realistic savings goals.

 Open up a 529 account

-Because of their superior tax benefits and relative flexibility, most experts consider 529 plans the best way to save for college.
+Because of their tax benefits and relative flexibility, many experts consider 529 plans one of the best ways to save for college.

 - You’ll receive tax advantages: Your money grows tax-free.
 Withdrawals are also tax-free, as long as they’re used toward tuition, fees, books, room and board, computers, etc.